Archmage-Eternal/nixcats-config/test.md

 # This is a heading
 ## This is a second level heading

-*ahis should be bold text*
+*This should be bold text*
+##
-this is a problem with the plugin itself.
+his is a problem with the plugin itself.
 Perhaps it hasn't been configured?
 Hmmmmm....